Polymer/polymer-bundler/README.md

 - `inlineCss`: Inline external stylesheets.
 - `addedImports`: Additional HTML imports to inline, added to the end of the target file
-- `redirect`: An array of strings with the format `URI|PATH` where url is a URI composed of a protocol, hostname, and path and PATH is a local filesystem path to replace the matched URI part with.
+- `redirects`: An array of strings with the format `URI|PATH` where url is a URI composed of a protocol, hostname, and path and PATH is a local filesystem path to replace the matched URI part with.
 Multiple redirects may be specified; the earliest ones have the highest priority.
 - `stripComments`: Remove non-license HTML comments.
 - `inputUrl`: A URL string that will override the `target` argument to `vulcanize.process()`.